ulmod/magento-2-instagram/README.md

 ## Key Features

-* Ability to auto-fetch images of your Instagram profile display at your site
+* Ability to auto-fetch images of your Instagram profile, and display at your site
 * Ability to display Instagram images by image tag, user, or location
-* Support widgets to display Instagram images at any page  and position of your store
+* Support widgets to display Instagram images at any page  and position of your site
 * Ability to display images per row
-* Ability to display to change the images per row, from 2, 3, 4, 5 or 6
-* Ability to limit the number of images to display in the storefront.
+* Ability to limit the number of images to display in the storefront
 * Support "thumbnail", "low" and "standard resolution" images size
-* Support eight sorting options
+* Support sorting options
 * Mobile-friendly
 * Support multiple-stores